 one is the harvard bookstore (address, link), which has a fantastic ongoing “remainders” section up and downstairs where you can buy fabulous huge art books for a song.

 there’s also an extensive used section – you have to go DOWNSTAIRS to find it. blink and you could miss it. the selection of fiction, etc, is limited but well-curated.

-the GROLIER poetry bookshop is an incredible place tucked into a little side-street right near the harvard bookstore….
+poetry bookshop is an incredible place tucked into a little side-street right near the harvard bookstore….

 it’s packed, old, musty, beautiful. go in blindfolded, pick out a book at random, and read something….